🚀 NEW FEATURE: Nested Selectors - Manage dynamic table data or nested iframes

 • Effective for managing comprehensive DevOps pipelines.

-Top Agile Testing Tools in 2024: Final Thoughts
+Top Agile Testing Tools in 2025: Final Thoughts

 Using agile testing tools is essential for any team working in an agile environment.
 These tools provide a comprehensive testing platform that integrates seamlessly with agile project workflows.
 The best agile testing tools offer robust features for writing tests, executing functional testing, and managing your test cases efficiently.
 A versatile software testing platform enables teams to adopt an agile approach to testing, ensuring continuous integration and delivery.
-Test management software like QMetry and Test Management for Jira allow teams to handle test management seamlessly, track progress, and collaborate effectively.
+Test management software like QMetry and Test Management for Jira allows teams to handle test management seamlessly, track progress, and collaborate effectively.
 By leveraging these tools, teams can streamline their testing efforts, enhance productivity, and deliver high-quality software consistently.

 Happy (automated) testing!